AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/06_Translation.rst

 perform on :ada:`B` will have a direct impact on :ada:`V`, since both are using the same memory location.

+The approach that we use in this section relies on the :ada:`Address` attribute.
+Another approach would be to use unchecked conversions, which we'll discuss in the :ref:`next section <OverlaysVsUncheckedConversions>`.

 We should add the :ada:`Volatile` aspect to the declaration to cover the case when both objects can still be changed independently |mdash| they need to be volatile, otherwise one change might be missed.
 This is the updated